spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/09-cluster-rbac.md

 3. Fill out the following details:
   * Namespace: Select the namespace.
   * Role Type: The type of role.
-You specify either a role or cluster role.
+You can specify either a role or a cluster role.
   * Role Name: Define a custom role name to identify the cluster role
   * Subjects: Subjects are a group of users, services, or teams using the Kubernetes API.
   * Subject Name: Custom name to identify a subject.